Skip to content

 Speaking of bones…

 Spindly skeletons love to dance along with this deathly tune by French composer Camille Saint-Saëns.
 The composer even utilizes a xylophone to represent the rattling of skeleton bones (!).
-Danse Macabre is a tone poem, or piece of music depicting a descriptive setting or story, and it was inspired by a poem by Henri Cazalis describing a folkloric Dance of Death.
+Danse Macabre is a tone poem, or piece of music depicting a descriptive setting or story.
+The inspiration for the piece was a poem by Henri Cazalis describing a folkloric Dance of Death.
 You can read Cazalis’s poem here.

 “Dance of the Furies” from Orpheus and Eurydice by Christoph Willibald Gluck